General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Abstract

 \section{Abstract}

-This paper\footnotemark presents a general framework for the control allocation problem (CAP) in thrust-vector controlled rigid-bodies.
-This study introduces a systematic and scalable method for arbitrary rigid-bodies equipped with vectorized thrusters.
+This paper presents a general framework for solving the control allocation problem (CAP) in thrust-vector controlled rigid-bodies with an arbitrary number of thrusters.
 Two novel solutions are proposed: a closed-form, Lipschitz continuous mapping that ensures smooth actuator orientation references, and a convex optimization formulation capable of handling practical actuator constraints such as thrust saturation and angular rate limits.
-Both methods leverage the null-space structure of the allocation mapping to perform singularity avoidance while generating sub-optimal yet practical solutions.
-The effectiveness and generality of the proposed framework are demonstrated through numerical simulations on a 3DOF marine vessel and a 6DOF aerial quadcopter.
+Both methods leverage the nullspace structure of the allocation mapping to perform singularity avoidance while generating sub-optimal yet practical solutions.
+The effectiveness and generality of the proposed framework are demonstrated through numerical examples on a marine vessel and an aerial quadcopter.